How to Know If Your Healthcare Facebook Ads Are Working

 However, with all of the data available to you in Facebook Ads Manager, Google Analytics and beyond, it can be overwhelming to know how to analyze your practice’s digital ad results.

-If you’re advertising your healthcare practice on Facebook, it’s important that you know how and why to analyze the ad performance.
+If you’re advertising your healthcare practice on Facebook, you need to know how and why to analyze the ad performance.

 Why You Should Analyze Your Facebook Ad Performance